stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 In the **Implied** addressing mode, it is the operation itself that implies the byte to operate on.
 For example, the CLC (Clear Carry Flag) clears the Carry flag of the Processor Status register.
 The byte to operate on &mdash; the Processor Status register &mdash; is implied; you cannot specify a different byte of data.

-Related to the implied addressing mode is the **Accumulator** addressing mode, which takes the form `<mnemonic> A`.
+Related to the implied addressing mode is the **Accumulator** addressing mode.
+This takes the form `<mnemonic> A`.
 It specifies that the byte to operate on is the value in the Accumulator (hence 'A').

-Instructions that use either the implied or Accumulator addressing modes are always just one byte long because they have no operand.
-The remainder of the addressing modes require an operand to specify the byte of data to operate on.
+Instructions that use the Implied or Accumulator addressing modes are always one byte long because they have no operand.
+The rest of the addressing modes need an operand to specify the byte of data to operate on.
 I will mainly use the LDA (Load Accumulator with memory) operation to illustrate these addressing modes.
 It is used to load a byte of data from memory into the Accumulator.

-The **Immediate** addressing mode takes the form `<mnemonic> #<some_byte_value>` (note the hash character), where `<some_byte_value>` is the byte to operate on &mdash; it is embedded in the instruction.
-An instruction using this addressing mode will be two bytes long: one byte for the opcode and one byte for the embedded byte value.
+The **Immediate** addressing mode takes the form `<mnemonic> #<some_byte_value>` (note the hash character).
+The `<some_byte_value>` is the byte to operate on &mdash; it is embedded in the instruction.
+An instruction that uses this addressing mode will be two bytes long: one byte for the opcode and one byte for the embedded byte value.
 The following example loads the value `$04` into the Accumulator:

 ```asm6502
 LDA #$04
 ```

-The **Absolute** addressing mode takes the form `<mnemonic> <some_address>`, where `<some_address>` is a two-byte address in the CPU address space.
+The **Absolute** addressing mode takes the form `<mnemonic> <some_address>`.
+The `<some_address>` is a two-byte address in the CPU address space.
 It is the byte at this address that will be operated on.
-An instruction using this addressing mode will be three bytes long: one byte for the opcode and two bytes for the address.
+An instruction that uses this addressing mode will be three bytes long: one byte for the opcode and two bytes for the address.
 The following example loads the byte at address `$027E` into the Accumulator:

 ```asm6502
 LDA $027E
 ```

 A variation on the absolute addressing mode is the **Zero Page** addressing mode.
-This takes the form `<mnemonic> <some_byte_value>`, where `<some_byte_value>` specifies an address within the zero page.
+This takes the form `<mnemonic> <some_byte_value>`.
+The `<some_byte_value>` specifies an address within the zero page.
 The zero page is the first 256 bytes of the CPU address space, from addresses `$0000` to `$00FF`.
-Since we know that the most significant byte of a zero page address will always be `$00`, only a single byte is required to specify an address within it.
+Since we know that the most significant byte of a zero page address will always be `$00`, we only need a single byte to specify an address within it.
 It is the byte at this address that will be operated on.
-An instruction using this addressing mode will be two bytes long: one byte for the opcode and one byte for the address LSB.
+An instruction that uses this addressing mode will be two bytes long: one byte for the opcode and one byte for the address LSB.
 The following example loads the byte at address `$007E` into the Accumulator:

 ```asm6502
 LDA $7E
 ```

-You could instead use the Absolute addressing mode to load this byte (using the instruction `LDA $007E`) but there are advantages to preferring the Zero Page addressing mode: the instruction is smaller (two bytes instead of three), and the instruction will take one less cycle to execute.
-The 6502 has relatively few registers, and the Zero Page addressing mode compensates somewhat for this by making the zero page more efficient to access than the rest of system RAM.
-Because of this, your most frequently accessed values should be stored in the zero page.
+You could use the Absolute addressing mode to load this byte (using the instruction `LDA $007E`) but there are advantages to the Zero Page addressing mode.
+The instruction is smaller (two bytes instead of three), and the instruction will take one less cycle to execute.
+The 6502 has relatively few registers.
+The Zero Page addressing mode compensates somewhat for this by making the zero page more efficient to access than the rest of system RAM.
+Because of this, you should store your most accessed values in the zero page.

 There are four addressing modes that are indexed variations of the Absolute and Zero Page addressing modes: **Absolute, X**; **Absolute, Y**; **Zero Page, X**; and **Zero Page, Y**.
-In each, the address of the byte to operate on is computed by adding the current value in either the X or Y register to the address specified in the instruction.
-Thus the address in the instruction is a base address to which an index value is added in order to obtain the final address of the byte to be operated on.
+With each, the address of the byte to operate on is found by adding the current value in either the X or Y register to the address specified in the instruction.
+Thus the address in the instruction is a base address to which an index value is added to get the final address of the byte to operate on.
 (This is the reason why the X and Y registers are called index registers.)
-These modes are indicated by appending `, X` or `, Y` as appropriate.
+We indicate these modes by appending `, X` or `, Y` as appropriate.

 The following example instructions demonstrate these four modes: